gilesjb/jam/README.md

 ## Things to know

+You may have noticed that the scripts has no `import` statements.
-The types provided by Jam are declared in the default package so that scripts do not need to `import` them.
+This is because types provided by Jam are declared in the default package so they don't need to be imported.

 Source file paths are relative to the base directory `src`, and the base directory for build artifacts is `build`.